-- pH and temperature are field measurements taken at the same time and location as the water samples destined for the laboratory analysis - If field measured pH and/or temperature values fall between the Chronic Total Ammonia tabular values, round field measured values according to standard scientific rounding procedures to nearest tabular value to determine the ammonia standard.
+- (1) pH and temperature are field measurements taken at the same time and location as the water samples destined for the laboratory analysis of ammonia. - (2) If field measured pH and/or temperature values fall between the Chronic Total Ammonia tabular values, round field measured values according to standard scientific rounding procedures to nearest tabular value to determine the ammonia standard.